-4 ISS ESG's evaluation is based on the NRW.BANK Green Bond Framework (November 2020 version), on the analysed green portfolio as received on the 21.12.2020, and on the ISS ESG Corporate Rating applicable at the SPO delivery date (updated on the 06.10.2020).
-ISS ESG reviewed the alignment of the framework with the EU GBS and the processes in line with the EU Taxonomy activity specific requirements for all project categories.
+4 ISS ESG's evaluation is based on the NRW.BANK Green Bond Framework (November 2020 version), on the analysed green portfolio as received on the November 2021, and on the most recent ISS ESG Corporate Rating applicable (06.10.2020).
+ISS ESG reviewed the alignment of the framework with the EU GBS (March 2020) and the projects with the EU Taxonomy (March 2020) criteria.